-Online Chess Olympiad: India captain Vidit Gujrathi rues power cut that cost him a match
+Online Chess Olympiad: Captain Vidit Gujrathi rues power cut that cost him a match

 Grandmaster Vidit Gujrathi was left ruing an untimely power cut as India were held to a 3-3 draw by lower-ranked Mongolia in the sixth round on Saturday in Pool A in the FIDE Online Chess Olympiad.

 After posting wins over Indonesia (4.5-1.5) and Iran (4-2) in the fourth and fifth rounds respectively, the Indians could not put it across Mongolia.
+On Sunday, India bounced back strongly to reach the quarter-final after winning their last three matches.

-Defeats for India captain Gujrathi and world rapid champion Koneru Humpy meant India suffered a setback in the quest for a sixth successive victory.
+On Saturday, defeats for India captain Gujrathi and world rapid champion Koneru Humpy meant India suffered a setback in the quest for a sixth successive victory.
 Also, R Vaishali lost to Tuvshintugs Batchimeg to enable Mongolia hold India to a creditable draw.

 However, it wasn’t as straightforward as that sounds.
 In their game against Mongolia, the Indian team was leading and looked primed to win when suddenly, both Gujrathi and Koneru Humpy ended up losing to their respective opponents on time.